Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games

-Convex games are superadditive, that is, $v\left(S\right)+v\left(T\right)\leq v\left(S\cup T\right)$ for all $S,T\subseteq N$ with $S\cap T=\emptyset$.
-In particular, the grand coalition $N$ maximizes the total value that can be made by any family of coalitions partitioning it, thus $v(N)$ is the maximum utility available to the players and is known as the {\em value of the game}.
-One of the main goals of cooperative game theory is to provide sound {\em solution concepts} to share the benefits obtained by cooperating.
+Convex games are \emph{superadditive}, that is, $v\left(S\right)+v\left(T\right)\leq v\left(S\cup T\right)$ for all $S,T\subseteq N$ with $S\cap T=\emptyset$.
+In particular, the grand coalition $N$ maximizes the total value that can be generated by any family of coalitions partitioning it.
+Hence, $v(N)$ represents the maximum utility available to the players and is referred to as the \emph{value of the game}.
+One of the central goals of (superadditive) cooperative game theory is to provide sound \emph{solution concepts} to distribute the benefits of cooperation, that is, this value, among the players.
 This problem is of major importance, as in real-world scenarios the presence of a sharing rule that is considered \virgolette{fair} by the agents involved has been proven to be a key element for fostering collaboration \cite{bouncken2020value}.
 It is easy to distribute $v(N)$ to the different players to guarantee {\em individual rationality} (i.e.\ each player gets at least her individual value) by splitting the surplus evenly and thus giving each player $i$ the share $v(\{i\}) + 1/n \cdot (v(N)-\sum_{j\in N} v(\{j\}))$.
 However, this simple sharing rule might not be fully satisfactory as some subsets of players might have an incentive to leave the grand coalition if what they receive is less than the value they could get together.
 When no coalition has an incentive to leave $N$, the sharing mechanism is said to be {\em stable}.